unseemly/unseemly.github.io/index.md

 ].) five)
 ```

-There's still a lot of work to do!

-Here's what it could look like to add function definitions:
+Here's what it could look like if we added function definitions:
 ```
 letfn fact = .[ n : Int .
   if (zero? n) then one else (times n (fact (minus n one))) ].